-At first he had been terrified - terrified that his Uncle Vernon was coming to punish him.
-But he'd seen bits and pieces of the police shows that his aunt liked to watch.
-He knew that when there was that much blood, when the body had stopped responding to the trauma… He didn't think he uncle was getting back up.
+At first he had been terrified - terrified that his uncle Vernon was coming to punish him.
+But he'd seen bits and pieces of the police shows his aunt liked to watch.
+He knew that when there was that much blood, when the body had stopped responding to the trauma… He didn't think his uncle was getting back up.

 "Gomez darling, no magic.
 I'll deal with the wards."
 She glanced once more at the little door.
 "And I think we should let him come to us."

 "But he's done such a wonderful job!
 Well, for a first time at least."
 Gomez called, but his wife was already in the front yard, so he sighed, placed his cigar in his mouth and got to work.

 The part of Harry's brain that was still responding to external stimuli thought it odd that these people sounded so unconcerned, maybe even cheery.
 In the shows his aunt watched people screamed and got upset and called police and doctors.
 And then there were those words: 'no magic'.
 Harry knew his relatives hated anything to do with fantasy and magic, but the other adults he'd met didn't seem to give it any thought at all.
 And he knew that magic wasn't real, no matter how likely it seemed to be sometimes, so why would she even mention it?
 Curiosity gripped him and through a haze he inched forwards, out of his cupboard as silently as he could and crawled, low to the floor as though it might make him invisible, to the kitchen.